 To support the original version of Flash Flood! a handout was produced.
 The handout included brief descriptions of the event, links to the SGG website and social media accounts, and an activity which could be done alongside the simulation.
 The intention was to mimic the taking of field notes performed by geomorphologists, before and after the flood.
-At events the handout was given out along with a "I survived the Flash Flood!" badge and was also free to the flood included brief used for those waiting to have a turn on the simulation or watching others to occupy them and was used with a clipboard and pencil to fit the fieldwork image.
+At events the handout was given out along with a "I survived the Flash Flood!" badge and was also free to take from the table.
+It was also used for those waiting to have a turn on the simulation or watching others to occupy them and was used with a clipboard and pencil to fit the fieldwork image.